Growth & Care

 This tree will require occasional maintenance and upkeep, and usually looks its best without pruning, although it will tolerate pruning.
 It is a good choice for attracting squirrels to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Streetspire Oak is recommended for the following landscape applications:

 Vertical Accent, Hedges/Screening

-Streetspire Oak has dark green foliage throughout the season.
+Streetspire Oak is primarily valued in the landscape for its rigidly columnar form.
+It has dark green deciduous foliage.
 The glossy lobed leaves turn outstanding shades of red, orange and coppery-bronze in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 However, the fruit can be messy in the landscape and may require occasional clean-up.